-Salt, Jessica says, is naturally antibacterial and an expectorant.
+Salt, Helmer says, is naturally antibacterial and an expectorant.
 She claims that her salt room is more sterile than an operating room.
 "Relaxing in it helps boost the immune system because you're breathing in a natural antibacterial," she claims.
-"It works on multiple things — allergies, asthma, sinusitis, COPD, emphysema."
+"It works on multiple things --allergies, asthma, sinusitis, COPD, emphysema."

 Evidence published in medical journals on the benefits of salt rooms is scant.
-There have been no clinical trials in the United States.
-Studies have, however, shown that aerosolized salt can help curb coughing and mucus buildup among smokers, while supersalty tonics can lead to improved breathing among people with cystic fibrosis.
+There have been no clinical trials in the U.S. Studies have, however, shown that aerosolized salt can help curb coughing and mucus buildup among smokers, while super salty tonics can lead to improved breathing among people with cystic fibrosis.

-As the lights dim, easy-listening tracks play, replete with flute solos and wind chimes.
-A white-haired woman says the room does wonders for allergies, then quickly nods off with an open mystery novel perched on her chest.
+As the lights dim, easy listening tracks play, replete with flute solos and wind chimes.
+A woman a seat over says the room does wonders for allergies, then quickly nods off with an open mystery novel perched on her chest.
 A gentleman across the room reads from his iPad.
 Soon enough, the taste of salt lingers on the lips and the urge to sleep is overwhelming.

 The first session in the room is free.
 After that, 45 minutes costs 45 bucks, but cheaper rates can be had through packages.
 Helmer says she has sold about 4,000 sessions this year.
 A big slice of her clientele: snotty children.

-In a separate room for kids, bright lights beam off the salt-covered floor and walls.
+In a separate room for kids, bright lights beam off the salt covered floor and walls.
 There's a small play area and a vibrant mural of fish swimming around a reef.
 A knee-high girl with a runny nose romped around the white landscape.
-"Hopefully it'll help her sleep better tonight," her mother said while purchasing five more sessions in advance.
+"Hopefully it'll help her sleep better tonight," the mother said while purchasing five more sessions in advance.

-Jeannie Cassara, who lives in west Boca Raton, has been taking her 4-year-old and 15-month-old kids to the Salt Suite for three months.
-Allergies and bloody noses have long plagued her older child, so she decided to try out the alternative approach based on a friend's recommendation.
+Jeannie Cassara, who lives in west Boca Raton, has been taking her four-and-a-half-year-old and 15-month-old kids to the Salt Suite for three months.
+Allergies and bloody noses have long plagued her older child, so she decided to try out alternative approach based on a friend's recommendation.